3 ways to worship at Incarnation every Sunday

 Online Service at 10:30 a.m.

-The Outdoor and the Indoor services are held on our church property in Downtown Harrisonburg, 292 N. Liberty Street
+The indoor and outdoor services are held on our church property in Downtown Harrisonburg at 292 N. Liberty St.

 The Most Important Thing We Do

 Worship is not an additive for an otherwise complete Christian life.
 It is the warp and woof of Christianity, and the chief work of God's people.
 We assemble together on Sunday mornings because we believe God will do what God has promised.
 What has he promised to do in our worship?
 He calls us together promising to cleanse us from our sins, speak to us in his Word, hear our prayers and praises, feed us at his Table, and send us out into the world under his blessing.
 So we come together expectantly looking to the Father, the Son, and the Holy Spirit to work on us and in us in order that we might work for him.